• Skip to primary navigation

 Quick Oats

 Quick oats, sometimes called instant oats, are SUPER processed.
-They are pre-cooked and dried, and rolled out to be ultra thing for quick cooking!
+They are pre-cooked and dried, and rolled out to be ultra thin for quick cooking.
 Quick oats do not retain their texture well, if you’ve ever eat them for breakfast you’ll know they are much mushier than old fashioned oats.
-For this reason, we do NOT want to use them in our cookies!
-These will give you a much softer cookie and texture and moisture ration will be completely off.
+For this reason, we do NOT want to use them in our cookies.
+These will give you a much softer cookie and texture and moisture ratio will be completely off.

 Old Fashioned Oats